Establishing trust in automated reasoning: Reviewability of automated reasoning systems

 Wide-spectrum software provides fundamental computing functionality to a large number of users.
 In order to serve a large user base, it addresses a wide range of application scenarios, each of which requiring only a part of the software's functionality.
 Word processors are a well-known example: a package like \href{https://www.libreoffice.org/}{LibreOffice} can be used to write a simple letter, but also a complex book.
 LibreOffice has huge menus filled with various functions, of which most users only know the handful that matters to them.
 General-purpose large language models are another example of wide-spectrum software.

-Situated software (a term introduced by Shirky {[}Shirky 2004{]}) is software written for a specific use case or a specific user group.
+Situated software (a term introduced by Shirky {[}2004{]}) is software written for a specific use case or a narrow user group.
 It addresses a specific need very well, but is not transferable to other application scenarios.
 Spreadsheets are usually situated, as are games, and many shell scripts.

 A useful numerical proxy for estimating a software package's location on this scale is the ratio of the number of users to the number of developers, although there are exceptions.
 Games, for example, are situated software with few developers but many users.